 I believe in therapy that is collaborative, satisfying and supportive.
-I enjoy working with people to address life's challenges with a therapist can help you identify and manage emotions, clarify your thinking, and build healthy ways to cope.
+I enjoy working with people to address life's challenges by helping them identify and manage emotions, clarify their thinking, and build healthy ways to cope.
 I integrate psychodynamic, cognitive behavioral and solution-focused therapy according to your needs and goals for therapy.
 I bring a broad range of life experiences and a practical approach to therapy drawing from my professional, personal, and educational background.
 I provide a non-judgmental and caring atmosphere so that you can feel safe in speaking about the most difficult topics with candor and safety.
-There is nothing more gratifying than seeing someone grow in therapy such that they feel happier and more confident in their personal and professional lives.
+There is nothing more gratifying than watching you grow through therapy so that you feel happier and more confident personally and professionally.

 More Info About My Practice

 I am a partner in Sage Counseling, LLC and practice with two other experienced colleagues who are also licensed clinical social workers.
 As a practice, we believe that therapy should be both high-quality and affordable.
 We also believe that anyone can benefit from talking with a therapist when life presents change and challenge.

 Specific Issue(s) I'm Skilled at Helping With

 I am experienced working with people struggling with depression and anxiety, trauma, grief and loss, and women's issues.
 I have worked in several mental health and substance use facilities.

 Importance of the Client-Therapist Alliance